Orchid Bee Collecting Fragrances. A shiny metallic green orchid bee is known for a peculiar habit of collecting fragrances with long tongue.

 Being a male bee this would be stuck anywhere on the body.
 As Female Orchid Bee will have less of enlarged tibiae and hairs will collect pollen in her pollen baskets.

 Orchard bees are native to areas from Mexico to southern america.
 This one was found near southern Ecuador, South America.
 Near Vilcabamba, Loja.

 A male Euglossa dilemma, has its green metallic coloring and long tongue.
 Brush like front tarsi, and enlarged hind tibiae.
 Note the photo below that shows the large tibiae.
 They have holes in the outer tibiae to provide the storage of the fragrant scents or compounds collected from the environment.
 Which is stored in a sponge like material inside of the tibiae.

-The green orchard bee is very charismatic and is not shy to hover in front of you for a few seconds.
+The green orchid bee is very charismatic and is not shy to hover in front of you for a few seconds.
 This one actually sat on my finger.
-After some information was sort, it was presumed that he was interested in the essential oils that was obviously on my hands.
+After some information was sort out it was presumed that he was interested in the essential oils that was obviously on my hands.
 The mix that was used had cinnamon essential oils in.
 They do get attracted to some oils and smells, including bad ones.

-The orchard bee is a solitary bee but is related to social bees in the family.
-May show some social instinct by nesting in communal places. view its habits and life cycle
+The orchid bee is a solitary bee but is related to social bees in the family.
+May show some social instinct by nesting in communal places. –> view its habits and life cycle

 Scientific name: Euglossa dilemma Friese (Insecta: Hymenoptera: Apidae)

 Save the bees and view all the species found here in Ecuador.